 More fundamentally, a challenge that human rights advocates continue to face is how to interpret the statistical data gathered through quantitative methodologies.
 Indicators, for example, can be judged against benchmarks.
 But identifying optimal benchmarks can also be challenging and there are pros and cons for various approaches.
-For example, benchmarks established through international or regional development agreements may enjoy political support, but as in the case of the MDGs, these are often arbitrary benchmarks which do not correspond to more stringent human rights obligations.
-Benchmarks identified during a 'scoping' exercise with the Committee on Economic, Social and Cultural Rights might provide greater oversight, but potentially still gives states considerable discretion in selecting benchmarks, which as a result may be set too low and in ways that limit the comparability of states' performance.
+For example, benchmarks established through international or regional development agreements may enjoy political support.
+However, as in the case of the MDGs, they are often compromise benchmarks that do not correspond to the full scope and nature of human rights obligations.
+A 'scoping' exercise with the Committee on Economic, Social and Cultural Rights might provide greater oversight in the selection of benchmarks, but it still gives states considerable discretion, which as a result may be set too low and in ways that limit the comparability of states' performance.
 Benchmarks calculated through the achievement possibility frontier address the concern that comparative human rights assessment may be used in a politicized manner, by avoiding the need to name countries specifically.
-However, they may set an unduly high bar in terms of the performance expected of states (by using the highest performance) and a trade-off of this anonymity may be to mask relevant contextual characteristics of the comparator countries.
+However, a trade-off of this anonymity is that it can mask relevant contextual characteristics of the comparator countries.
+By using the highest performance ever achieved at a certain level of development, independent of many other factors affecting performance, the approach arguably also sets an unduly high bar in terms of the performance expected of states.

-Ultimately, no one set of quantitative measures can conclusively diagnose whether a state is meeting is obligation to fulfill ESC rights.
+Another risk of fetishizing quantitative tools and techniques, therefore, is that these tools can narrow the lens of analysis, reducing a complex reality to simple, verifiable numbers, and thereby making invisible relevant factors.
+The multi-dimensional territory under view, in other words, can be too easily confused with the two-dimensional map attempting to represent it.
+While various quantitative approaches are complementary, and using them in combination strengthens their impact by providing a clearer picture of a state's compliance with its obligations to fulfill ESC rights, the use of quantitative tools and techniques 'does not replace the normative analysis of a human rights situation'.
+Ultimately, no single set of quantitative measures, however comprehensive, can conclusively diagnose whether a state is meeting its obligation to fulfill ESC rights.
 As OHCHR rightly points out, failure to meet a benchmark is not in and of itself a breach of an obligation; further investigation and analysis is required.
-Similarly, a state's ranking on a particular index can draw attention to apparent under-performance in relation to its resources and quickly illustrate any deterioration or improvement from one period to the next, making such indices useful advocacy tools.
-However, to push for concrete change, advocates still need to articulate why a situation is the way it is.
-To offer more prescriptive recommendations of how policies need to be improved, indicators and indices need to be complemented with more detailed analysis of a range of relevant policy efforts and the constraints they face.
+Similarly, a state's ranking on a particular index can draw attention to apparent underperformance in relation to its resources, and quickly illustrate any deterioration or improvement from one period to the next, making such indices useful advocacy tools.
+However, seeing such measures as conclusive risks reducing human rights assessment to a technocratic exercise that analyzes the trees while missing the forest, and masks the value judgments that are inherent in choosing particular indicators and collecting specific data.

-While it is clear that these various quantitative approaches are complementary and that using them in combination strengthens their impact by providing a fuller picture of a state's compliance with its obligations to fulfill ESC rights, the use of quantitative tools and techniques 'does not replace the normative analysis of a human rights situation'.
-Bringing together both quantitative and qualitative analysis can ensure a broad selection of evidence.
-This helps avoid reducing human rights assessment to a technocratic exercise that analyzes the trees while missing the forest and masks the value judgments that are inherent in choosing indicators and collecting specific data.
-In practice, both qualitative and qualitative and state's level of compliance.
-In CESR's experience, it has been useful to group these approaches under an overarching structure to more methodically capture the full range human rights standards and principles against which states' performance with their obligation to fulfill ESC rights should be assessed.
+In practice, both qualitative and quantitative data are required to build evidence of violations as neither, alone, is enough to fully assess a state's level of compliance.
+To push for concrete change, human rights advocates still need to articulate why a situation is the way it is.
+Indicators and indices need to be complemented with more detailed analysis of a range of relevant factors to offer more prescriptive recommendations to improve law and policies.
+Bringing together both quantitative and qualitative analysis can ensure better corroboration between a broad selection of evidence.
+In CESR's experience, it has been useful to group these various approaches under an overarching structure to more methodically capture the full range of human rights standards and principles against which states' performance with regard to their obligation to fulfill ESC rights can be assessed.